mwawrzyniiak/simple-quarterly-application/README.md

 * /jobs/{id} -> DELETE -> delete job by id.

 ## GraphQL API
 The GraphQL API for the job board or recruiting platform would allow users to interact with data related to job openings, candidates, and companies.
-Some possible types that could be included in the schema are:
+Some possible types included in the schema are:

 * Job: This type could include fields such as title, description, location, and salary.
 * Candidate: This type could include fields such as name, email, resume, and skills.